 The States of Guernsey Government completely changed the basis of government property taxation within the Bailiwick of Guernsey.

-The introduction of this new way of taxing property was termed TRP (Tax on Real Property) and is based on the actual size / composition of a property and its grounds and as such is 100% measurement based.
+The introduction of this new way of taxing property was termed TRP (Tax on Real Property) and is based on the actual size/composition of a property and its grounds and as such is 100% measurement based.
 Each property is categorised, measured and given a value in units.
 These units are then assigned a multiplier which is then used to calculate the bill.

-The introduction of TRP had a knock on effect on the Parishes (Guernsey’s local government) as the basis for their own local rates was now completely different leaving the old rating system effectively dead.
+The introduction of TRP had a knock on effect on the Parishes (Guernsey’s local government) as the basis for their local rates was now entirely different leaving the old rating system effectively dead.
 To support the Parishes with this change the States of Guernsey Treasury and Resources Department agreed to provide a central system to replace the various ad-hoc systems that the Parishes were using to manage the production and collection of rate demands.

-- Fully integrate with the Cadastre LAPIS database to lookup TRP values in real-time
+- Fully integrate with the Cadastre LAPIS database to look up TRP values in real-time

 - Integrate with the digital mapping